 Providing data and information on the timing of seasonal events in plants and animals to ensure the well-being of humans, ecosystems, and natural resources.

 The USA-NPN collects, organizes, and shares phenological data and information to aid decision-making, scientific discovery, and a broader understanding of phenology from a diversity of perspectives.

-INCLUSIVE We work closely with others.
-We listen carefully and respectfully to the needs and thoughts of our partners, participants, and stakeholders and use their input to shape our activities, products, and priorities.
-We recognize that being more inclusive and welcoming makes us stronger and are committed to deeper consideration of equity in all aspects of our work.
+INCLUSION We work closely with others.
+We listen carefully and respectfully to the needs and thoughts of our partners, participants, and stakeholders from various cultural frameworks, and use their input to shape our activities, products, and priorities.
+We recognize that being more inclusive and welcoming makes us stronger.
+We are committed to deeper consideration of equity in all aspects of our work.

 INNOVATION We push boundaries in the work we undertake, often forging ahead of others.
 Our work is original and interdisciplinary.
 We think creatively.
 We are not afraid of failure.
 We learn from our mistakes and rapidly adapt.
 We recognize that diverse perspectives and different ways of thinking about a problem lead to stronger and bolder solutions.